Textualize/textual/README.md

 # Textual

-Build sophisticated, cross-platform, user interfaces with a simple Python API.
+Build cross-platform user interfaces with a simple Python API.

-Run your apps in the terminal or a web browser with [Textual Web](https://github.com/Textualize/textual-web) or [Textual Serve](https://github.com/Textualize/textual-serve).
+Run your apps in the terminal *or* a web browser.

 ## Widgets

-Textual's library of builtin [widgets](https://textual.textualize.io/widget_gallery/) cover everything from buttons, tree controls, data tables, inputs, text areas, and more…
+Textual's library of builtin [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more…

+Predefined themes means that your apps will look good out of the box.